 6) # chmod 755 Unix

-à By using this command we can change group of the file.
+Chgrp: à By using this command we can change the group of the file.

 Syn: Chgrp [options] [group name] [file]

-(c) Chown:- This command is used to we can change the owner of the file, as well as owner & group at a time.
+Chown: This command is used so we can change the owner of the file, as well as owner & group at a time.

 Syn: Chown [options] [user:group] [file]

-EX: #Chown raju linux To Change only owner.
+#Chown Raju Linux To Change the only owner.

-#Chown –R ramu: color unix Recursivly to change.
+#Chown –R Ramu: color Unix Recursively to change.

-To view the symbolic as well as numeric mode of permission
+To view the symbolic as well as a numeric mode of permission

 To change the permissions in GUI mode